 Over the years D'Ambra mentioned the building to her husband, the artist Franc Palaia, who was also intrigued.
 Palaia does "a little bit of everything," from large-scale trompe l'oeil murals to small sculptured lamps.
 He likes to utilize "found objects" in his work and often combines mediums to create a curious juxtaposition of the ancient and modern.
 (Palaia's photograph Palms, People's Park, San Francisco appeared on the cover of the June 2002 issue of this magazine.)
 Neither D'Ambra nor Palaia had the chance to indulge their curiosity about the building until a little over three years ago.
 Palaia and D'Ambra were in the car driving to Rhinebeck together, when he suggested they turn right at the juncture instead of left.

-Driving up the hill, they found an 18th-century farmhouse with a "For Sale" sign on the lawn.
+Driving up the hill, they found an 18th-century Greek Revival with a "For Sale" sign on the lawn.
 It was surrounded by eight acres of pond and fields, as well as a barn-turned-garage and the distinctive outbuilding D'Ambra had been noticing for years from Route 9.

-It was clear that the property's owner had little idea of the structure's architectural significance.
-(Built next to an in-ground pool, it was called a "cabana" in the real estate listing and assessed it at zero dollars.)
-However, Palaia and D'Ambra knew what they were looking at: the Parthenon.
+Built next to an in-ground pool, the structure was called a "cabana" in the real estate listing.
+However, Palaia and D'Ambra knew what they were looking at: a replica of the Parthenon, well-known to local residents and previous owners.
 The reconstructed, classical Greek temple was complete, with 60 carved columns and intricate sculpture work over the entablature in the front and back.
 Throughout the rest of the grounds were faint traces hinting at the property's grand, worldly heyday.
 The couple had found a treasure trove of architecture.